Motion by mean curvature in interacting particle systems: Introduction

-Theorem \ref{main0} will explain what the last six words in the statement mean.
-Theorem \ref{sexlim} shows that the probabilities $P(\xi^\ep_t(x)=1)$ converge to a $u(t,x)$ that satisfies motion by mean curvature.
-As in Theorem 1.2 in \cite{CDP13} one can also prove that that the rescaled particle system which takes values in $\{0,1\}$ on a fine grid also converges to $u(t,x)$.
+Theorem \ref{main0} will explain explicitly what it means to converge to motion by mean curvature.
+Theorem \ref{sexlim} shows that the probabilities $P(\xi^\ep_t(x)=1)$ converge to a density $u(x,t)$ that satisfies motion by mean curvature.
+As in Theorem 1.2 in \cite{CDP13} one can also prove that the rescaled particle system which takes values in $\{0,1\}$ on a fine grid also converges to $u(x,t)$.
 See the discussion before Theorem 1.2 in \cite{CDP13} for the necessary definition.
 This remark also applies to the next two examples.

 In motion by mean curvature the interfaces become straight as time $t\to\infty$, so the regions in which the solution is close to one of the two stable fixed points get larger.
 This suggests that